breelong7/breelong7.github.io/day4.md

   **Values** specify the setting you want to use for the chosen properties.
 For example, if you want to specify a color property then the value is the color you want the text in these elements to be.

   Link CSS files in your HTML files to apply the styling.

+  Get your skeleton in place first.
+Capture each tag first.
+Then go through each tag and define what it will look like